opencv/opencv/doc/js_tutorials/js_setup/js_nodejs/js_nodejs.markdown

 -   Use OpenCV.js in a [Node.js](https://nodejs.org) application.
 -   Load images with [jimp](https://www.npmjs.com/package/jimp) in order to use them with OpenCV.js.
--   Use [node-canvas](https://www.npmjs.com/package/canvas) to support OpenCV.js utilities like `cv.imread()`, `cv.imshow()`, etc.
+-   Using [jsdom](https://www.npmjs.com/package/canvas) and [node-canvas](https://www.npmjs.com/package/canvas) to support `cv.imread()`, `cv.imshow()`
--   Introduce [emscripten](https://emscripten.org/) APIs, like [Module](https://emscripten.org/docs/api_reference/module.html) and [File System](https://emscripten.org/docs/api_reference/Filesystem-API.html) on which OpenCV.js is based.
+-   The basics of [emscripten](https://emscripten.org/) APIs, like [Module](https://emscripten.org/docs/api_reference/module.html) and [File System](https://emscripten.org/docs/api_reference/Filesystem-API.html) on which OpenCV.js is based.
--   Node.js basics.
+-   Learn Node.js basics.
 Although this tutorial assumes the user knows JavaScript, experience with Node.js is not required.

-@note More than a recommendation this tutorial should be considered as Besides giving instructions to run OpenCV.js in Node.s, the objective of this tutorial is also to introduce [emscripten](https://emscripten.org/) APIs, like [Module](https://emscripten.org/docs/api_reference/module.html) and [File System](https://emscripten.org/docs/api_reference/Filesystem-API.html).
+@note Besides giving instructions to run OpenCV.js in Node.js, another objective of this tutorial is to introduce users to the basics of [emscripten](https://emscripten.org/) APIs, like [Module](https://emscripten.org/docs/api_reference/module.html) and [File System](https://emscripten.org/docs/api_reference/Filesystem-API.html) and also Node.js.

 Minimal example
 -----------------------------

+Create a file `example1.js` with the following content:

 @code{.js}
 // Define a global variable 'Module' with a method 'onRuntimeInitialized':